 Food being prepared outdoors and the lack of safety controls of a home kitchen can be a recipe for danger – leading people to get sick.

-So, if you’re planning a family outing, make sure you follow certain food safety principles and procedures to ensure foodborne illness does not ruin your fun.
+So, if you’re planning an outdoor adventure, make sure you follow certain food safety principles and procedures to ensure foodborne illness does not ruin your fun.

 Temperatures between 40 °F and 140 °F increases bacteria growth which can cause them to double their numbers within 20 minutes.
 And with summer warmer temperatures, along with the moisture needed for bacteria to flourish, makes the weather perfect for bacteria.